Home

 (1833-1890)

-As a teenager, Israel worked as a clerk in Kingwood, Preston County.
-In 1854, when Israel was 21, his mother died.
-At some point, either that same year or a decade later (sources differ), he moved to Ironton, Lawrence County, OH.
-How or why he went to Ironton is unknown, though his uncle “W.A.
-Murdock” was a grocer who had come to the town a year earlier, and may have drawn other family members to join him there.
+At some point, most likely that same year (or possibly a decade later, as sources differ), he moved to Ironton, Lawrence County, OH.
+How or why he went to Ironton is unknown, though his uncle "W.A.
+Murdock" was a grocer who had come to the town a year earlier, and may have drawn other family members to join him there.

 A bird's eye view of Ironton, from a rare postcard